nutanix-japan/ocp-hci/ocp_csi/ocp_csi.rst

    .. code-block:: bash

     cat << EOF | oc apply -f -
+    apiVersion: v1
-    kind: StorageClass
+    kind: Secret
     metadata:
       name: ntnx-secret
       namespace: ntnx-system
     stringData:
       key: <Prism Element IP>:9440:<Prism Element UserName>:<Prism Element Password>
+      # example:
-      # example: key: 10.38.2.71:9440:admin:password
+      # key: 10.38.2.71:9440:admin:password
     EOF

 #.
-Copy the following StorageClass configuration script and paste it in the command line window
+Copy the following StorageClass configuration script, modify required fields and execute it in the command line

+   **Open a text editor (notepad / vi / nano), paste the contents and change the fields indicated to suit your environment.
+Example is also provided**

    **Be sure to use your environment's details for the following fields:**

    - Data Services IP and
    - Storage Container Name